Protection from discrimination at work

 - firing an employee

-- injuring the employee in their employment, for example, not giving an employee legal entitlements such as pay or leave
+- injuring the employee in their employment (for example, not giving an employee their legal entitlements, such as pay or leave)

 - changing an employee's job to their disadvantage